Infographic Design (print-based)

 We had a time constraint of two weeks to perform research, design, and write an analysis report.
 Our output was in a standard print size document (PDF) 11 x 17 ".

-Our infographic design proposal consisted of the following sketch.
+Our infographic design proposal consisted of the following digital sketch:

 To view the PDF version (for the optimal view): click here